 HUDSON, M., 2023.
 Supporting parents of children with an intellectual disability using attachment narrative therapy.
 In: R. DALLOS, ed., Attachment narrative therapy: Applications and developments Springer.
 65-94

 TARASOVA, D., ZEPPERITZ, S., RONSSE, E., VONK, J., ZAAL, S., HUDSON, M. and SAPPOK, T., 2022.
 Social Individuation: Extending the scale of emotional development for adolescent reference ages Research in Developmental Disabilities.
 128,

-I supervise several DClinPsy projects, which have a theme of supporting parents of children with neurodevelopmental problems, particularly ASD.
+I supervise several DClinPsy projects, which have a theme of supporting parents of children with neurodevelopmental problems, particularly ID and ASD.
 Current projects include examining the effect of different formulations on attributions towards challenging behaviour, exploring the role of reflective functioning in relation to parenting stress, and developing compassion-focused self help materials.

 I am also co-supervising a PhD student, who is conducting a number of studies exploring the links between attachment orientations and trauma symptoms in domestic violence survivors (Sema Altuntas).

 I have completed research focused on the awareness of physical activity issues amongst clinical psychology trainees; outcome measurement in systemic family therapy practice; the introduction of Psychological Wellbeing Practitioners (PWPs) into physical health settings, and the role of self-compassion in adjustment to long-term physical conditions.
 My doctoral thesis examined the effectiveness of a compassion-focused, guided self-help intervention for people with skin conditions, in a feasibility randomised controlled trial.